BahaBoualii/pocket-to-notion-sync/README.md

 <h4 align="center">A minimal CLI tool to synchronize all your saved articles in Pocket with your Notion database.</h4>

+This tool allows you to easily import articles you've saved on Pocket into your Notion workspace.
+It helps organize and manage your saved content with full control over templates and rich metadata, such as article titles, URLs, and tags.
+No more manual copying and pasting—let the tool do the work for you!

+For more detailed background and specific goals of the project, feel free to check out my [article](https://secured-polygon-902513.framer.app/projects/pocket-to-notion-sync)

 ![screenshot-sync](https://github.com/user-attachments/assets/07e028d9-d344-490f-bdfd-234e970e7153)

 ## Key Features